TheHeadlessOfficial/air-pollutionOWM/README.md

 Go to `/home/YOURHOMENAME/.conky/AirPollution` and open with a text editor the file `airpollution.py`, go to row 15 and 16 and type your latitude and your longitude, go to row 17 and write your APPID.<br>
 If you don't know how to get your APPID, follow this video instructions: [APPID guide](https://youtu.be/FxcR7c3YwEQ?si=ay6RzB4c5vtuZQpF&t=67)
 <br>
-The python script saves data in files so you can build your conky moon as you wish.<br>
+The python script saves data in files so you can build your conky air pollution as you wish.<br>
 The `.conkyrc_owmairp` file i attach, works.<br>
 Run the file `.conkyrc_owmairp` from terminal (the first time you run this conky), so you can get possible errors.